-- Metal roofing shall have a minimum warranty period of 30 years.
-The minimum warranty-period for labor shall be 10 years, No-Dollar-Limit (NDL). - Interior sealants shall have minimum 5-year warranty, including replacement of sealant materials which fail to adhere, cure or provide a water-tight seal. - Fiber-cement siding material shall have minimum 30 year warranty, with a factory finish warranty of 15 years. - Asphalt fiberglass shingles shall have a minimum warranty period of 30 years for materials, and 10 years for labor, No-Dollar-Limit (NDL). - Single-ply membrane roof covering shall have a minimum warranty period of 20 years, covering both labor and materials, with NDL. - Vinyl Siding shall have a minimum warranty period of 20 years, covering both labor and materials, with NDI. - Exterior Insulation & Finish System (EIFS) shall have a minimum warranty period of 10 years, covering both labor and materials, NDL. - High-pressure laminate plank flooring shall have a minimum warranty period of 15 years. - Carpeting shall have a minimum 10 year performance warranty including, but not limited to, abrasive wear static protection, tuft bind and delamination. - HVAC equipment shall have a minimum warranty period of 5 years.
+- Metal roofing should have a minimum warranty period of 30 years.
+The minimum warranty-period for labor should be 10 years, No-Dollar-Limit (NDL). - Interior sealants should have minimum 5-year warranty, including replacement of sealant materials which fail to adhere, cure or provide a water-tight seal. - Fiber-cement siding material should have minimum 30 year warranty, with a factory finish warranty of 15 years. - Asphalt fiberglass shingles should have a minimum warranty period of 30 years for materials, and 10 years for labor, No-Dollar-Limit (NDL). - Single-ply membrane roof covering should have a minimum warranty period of 20 years, covering both labor and materials, with NDL. - Vinyl Siding should have a minimum warranty period of 20 years, covering both labor and materials, with NDL. - Exterior Insulation & Finish System (EIFS) should have a minimum warranty period of 10 years, covering both labor and materials, NDL. - High-pressure laminate plank flooring should have a minimum warranty period of 15 years. - Carpeting should have a minimum 10 year performance warranty including, but not limited to, abrasive wear static protection, tuft bind and delamination.

+• HVAC equipment should have a minimum warranty period of 5 years.